 The only Franklin's Gulls of the trip cruised over here, along with pelicans and assorted blackbirds.

 I finally managed a single shot of a jackrabbit as it tore across the road.

 After another stop at HQ we began the drive back to Portland.
-Stay tuned for all the HQ birds and check out Christian's far better photos if you get a chance.
+Stay tuned for all the HQ birds.
 Good times!!